Our Most Sustainable Beverages

 Wines of Alentejo Sustainability Programme

-Systembolaget’s overall assessment is that, with its strengths and weaknesses, organic still has a strategically important role to play in securing sustainable agriculture in the future.
-We therefore also approve organic certifications under the environmental criterion in Our Most Sustainable Beverages.
+Overall, Systembolaget acknowledges that, despite its strengths and weaknesses, organic certification plays a strategically important role in promoting sustainable agriculture in the future.
+As such, we continue to include organic certifications in the environmental criterion of Our Most Sustainable Beverages.